 California is gorgeous.
 It is also physically and ecologically diverse, with endless opportunities for outdoor fun and adventure.
 To show you what makes “The Golden State” so special, we’ve crafted the perfect 12-day teen summer adventure.
 You’ll sea kayak through the protected, beautiful waters of Point Reyes National Seashore’s Tomales Bay, explore Point Reyes’ breathtaking coastal trails, hike the iconic Big Sur State Park and through coastal Redwood groves, and enjoy a morning of surfing on California’s famous coast.
 Capped off with a day in San Francisco, this action-packed adventure is a perfect balance of activities to show you and your new friends the very best of California.

-Sea Kayaking & Hiking the Channel Islands
+Sea Kayaking & Hiking in Point Reyes National Seashore